Santosh3672/VSD-Physical-Verification-Workshop/README.md

-# VSD-Physical-Verification-Workshop
+# Example Site

-Physical Verification using skywater 130nm technology and open pdk
+This is a sample readme file for my github report using markdown.